12.2.2. Safe Casting

 Employee* cto = (Employee *)new Person(...);

-An abstract represtation of an Employee object consisting of two parts.
-The first part is an instance of Person with three member variabls.
+An abstract representation of an Employee object consisting of two parts.
+The first part is an instance of Person with three member variables.
 The second part is an instance of Person with two member variables.
-An abstract representaion of the symbol table entries for two classes, Person and Employee.
+An abstract representation of the symbol table entries for two classes, Person and Employee.
 The Employee entry has three member variables and a pointer to the Person entry.
 The Person entry has two member variables. 'cto' points to a Person object, but its type is Employee, so the program should be able to reach the Employee's member variables.
 But there aren't any Employee members because the program instantiated a Person.

 (a)(b)(c)

 1. The statement instantiates an Employee object (the large rectangle) that has five member variables - three that belong to Person (the blue part) and two that belong to Employee (the green part).
 The Employee object is upcast to a Person, which makes the id and phone members unreachable.
-Aside from loosing access to the Employee members, the upcast causes no harm.
+Aside from losing access to the Employee members, the upcast causes no harm.

 2. Symbol table entries for two classes, Person and Employee.
 Notice that the Employee entry has a pointer to the Person entry.